Winry Rockbell: In the first anime

-Winry's role changes in the first anime.
-In Rush Valley, Winry meets the Elrics' teacher Izumi Curtis and learns how her stillborn son became the homunculus Wrath.
+Winry's role in the first anime is largely the same until after the Elrics recover from the fifth laboratory incident.
+In Dublith, Winry meets the Elrics' teacher Izumi Curtis and learns how her stillborn son became the homunculus Wrath.
 Winry continues traveling with the Elrics until she learns that her parents were killed in the Ishvalan massacre by Ed's superior Roy Mustang on military orders.
 Winry goes to Central to meet Mustang, but is unable to talk to him when she hears from several people that he is highly respected by his friends, including the deceased Maes Hughes.
-Winry later meets the librarian Sheska who suspected the woman Juliet Douglas, who is in fact the homunculus Sloth, for being responsible for Hughes' death.
+Winry later meets and befriends the librarian Sheska who suspected the woman Juliet Douglas, who is in fact the homunculus Sloth, for being responsible for Hughes' death.
 Both are attacked by Sloth, but the homunculus retreats when Winry recognizes her as Ed and Al's mother.
 Winry and Sheska go to Resembool to tell the Elrics about Sloth.
 Ed and Al soon set out to fight the homunculi, but only Al returns as Ed finds himself in a parallel universe.
 In the movie sequel, Winry learns of Izumi's death.
 Later, Winry and Sheska set out to find Al who is trying to bring Ed back home.
 Upon Ed's return, Winry reveals she has prepared a new automail for and attaches them to him.
 After the Elrics are forced to leave for good, Winry continues working on automail with her grandmother.

-In the OVA Kids, it's revealed that three children bare a similar resemblance to Winry, Ed, and Alphonse, along with a nearly 100-year-old Edward still living in the other world, even referencing a great-great uncle Alphonse by the children.
+In the OVA Kids, it is revealed that three children bare a similar resemblance to Winry, Ed, and Alphonse, along with a nearly 100-year-old Edward still living in the other world, even referencing a great-great uncle Alphonse by the children.
 It is believed that these children are the great-great grandchildren of Edward.
 Whether if he married the new world's version of Winry or the Winry (if she were to travel over somehow) from his world is unknown.